 For best results, let the soup cool completely on the counter and then chill for at least an hour in the fridge.
 As the soup chills in the jars, it will thicken up considerably and take on that almost gelatinous texture we associate with those Campbell’s “Cream of…” soups.
-It’s mind-blowing how dead on this texture is!
+It’s amazing how spot-on this texture is!

 Notes on Texture:

 We made this soup completely smooth by blending all the ingredients together.
 If you want your soup to have some mushroom chunks in it, mix up to ½ cup extra chopped mushrooms to the soup before pouring it into the jars.
 This will increase the volume, so you may need to use more or bigger jars.